EasterCompany/Overlord/README.md

 - A few free UI Templates
 - Code sharing across all your apps/clients/servers
 - Great CLI tools (including integrations for administrating your staging or produciton server remotely)
-- Single code base support for Desktop (via the web browser), Native Android, Native iOS and potentially with a little tweaking on your part... probably anything else.
+- Single code base support for Desktop (via the web browser), native Android and native iOS
-- Android Phone Emulator with all your overlord clients pre-installed
+- Android Phone Emulator with all your overlord clients pre-installed available for Linux & Windows Users
-- iOS Phone Emulator with all your overlord clients pre-installed
+- iOS Phone Emulator with all your overlord clients pre-installed available for Apple M1 Users
+- Remote device testing tool for QA testing on iOS or Android if your development station does not support emulation
-- Hot reloading when editing code and emulator simaltaneously
+- Hot reloading when editing code while emulating devices simaltaneously
 - User registration, login, logout, profile features
 - Optional administration panel app